Woodward's: Bankruptcy, collapse and aftermath

-Woodward's also operated two stand alone Furniture Fair stores in Burnaby (which became Costco's first location in Canada in 1985) and Edmonton in the 1970s.
+Woodward's also operated two standalone Furniture Fair stores in Burnaby (which became Costco's first location in Canada in 1985) and Edmonton in the 1970s.
 There were also discount type stores called Woodwynn (similar to Winners) in BC and Alberta (some within Woodward's Stores), which were originally known as Woodward's Bargain Stores.
 Several malls also had separate Woodward's Book Stores.
 The closure of Woodward's locations in many malls sparked redevelopment and expansion of a number of the centres, such as Chinook Centre in Calgary.
-In a number of malls, the presence of separate operations such as the book store and Woodwynn required these stores to also be replaced.
-When the West Edmonton Mall location closed, The Bay - which already had a full store at the opposite end of the mall - simply converted the former Woodward's into a second Bay (one of the few cases where a single mall has had two duplicate anchor tenants); after a few years of this, however, the Woodward's-Bay was closed and converted into a multi-screen movie theatre, an HMV Canada (now Sunrise Records) location, and additional retail space.
+In a number of malls, the presence of separate operations such as the bookstore and Woodwynn required these stores to also be replaced.
+When the West Edmonton Mall location closed, The Bay - which already had a full store at the opposite end of the mall - simply converted the former Woodward's into a second Bay (one of the few cases where a single mall has had two duplicate anchor tenants); after a few years of this, however, the Woodward's-Bay was closed and converted into a multi-screen movie theatre, an HMV (now Sunrise Records) location, and additional retail space.

 On December 8, 2009, the Woodward's Food Floor reopened for the first time since the chain's sale to Safeway.
 The new Woodward's Food Floor, which is located in Vancouver at the former Woodward's complex (along with a new location of London Drugs), is now a division of Nester's Market.

+However, by the 2010s, HBC closed a majority of Zellers stores that were once Woodward's and resold them to Target Canada, which would then eventually file for bankruptcy in 2015.
+In the 2020s, multiple Hudson's Bay stores (including the short-lived Zellers pop up stores), would permanently close as its parent company filed for bankruptcy protection in 2025.